-Included is a 5 in 1 inflator/deflator inline pressure gauge, which is one of the best on the list and highly accurate.
-If looking to inflate 33 inch tires quickly, this is the machine you want to get as it can output 150 PSI for 15 continuous minutes at a time.
+Included is a 5-in-1 inflator/deflator inline pressure gauge, which is one of the best on the list and highly accurate.
+If looking to inflate 33 inch tires quickly, this is the machine you want as it has an output of 150 PSI for 15 continuous minutes at a time.
 The entire unit is easy to use, the gauge is clear and easy to read, and the overall operation is so smooth that very little needs to be done on your end once it’s up and running.
-Tips are included, and you’ll get 3 of the most universal ones in the box.
-The bag isn’t just a throwaway, and is high quality with zipper compartments for storage.
-There are no worries on the warranty, and you’ll get a 1 year limited that covers the basics.
-This isn’t a bad choice for a portable air compressor, although the engine running requirement may stop some people from coming to purchase.
+Various tips are included, including 3 of the most universal ones.
+The bag isn’t just a throwaway; it’s high quality with zipper compartments for storage.
+There are no worries on the warranty, and you’ll get a 1-year limited that covers the basics.
+This isn’t a bad choice for a portable air compressor, although the engine running requirement may put some people off.
 This is really a great unit and a hard one to pass up if you’re looking for something reliable and competitively priced.

-This is one of the lightest on the list at 6.2 pounds, and can easily be stored in the trunk or tucked away in storage.
-The power cord is 15 feet, so there won’t be a hassle trying to get it to connect.
-The unit is also one of the quietest ones on the list, but that is with a tradeoff of lacking any type of punch in the power department.
-It lacks considerable power and is one of the weaker choices you can make if looking for something to handle anything beyond inflating a couple of car tires.
+This is one of the lightest units on the list at 6.2 pounds, and can easily be stored in the trunk or tucked away in storage.
+The power cord is 15 feet long, so there won’t be any hassle trying to connect it.
+The unit is also one of the quietest ones on the list, but the tradeoff is that it lacks punch in the power department.
+It is one of the weaker choices you can make if looking for something to handle anything beyond inflating a couple of car tires.
 So don’t think of it being quiet as a feature, but more so as the way it was made since it isn’t as powerful as the others on the list.
-There aren’t many on the list that would work well with motorcycle users, which puts this in unique company.
+There aren’t many on the list that would work well for motorcycle users, which makes this unique.
 If using for a motorcycle or something smaller, this is actually perfect.
-Anything that requires a little bit more power, and you’re better off looking elsewhere.
+Anything that requires a little bit more power and you’re better off looking elsewhere.

 For noise concerns it is basically average, pumping out 79 dBA, so not great but also not bad.
 Concerns about touching hot or moving parts are alleviated with the enclosed design that protects you.
-A long 25 foot coil hose and generous 8 piece accessory kit handles a variety of inflation and tool tasks.
+A long, 25-foot coil hose and generous 8-piece accessory kit handles a variety of inflation and tool tasks.
 The warranty is decent enough, and covers compressor components from general failure.
 The universal tips included are great to have, but are much lower in quality than the unit itself.
 So even when you have the adapters you need, for optimal performance it may be necessary to make an extra purchase online or at your hardware store.
-The size is perfect for small tasks and some around the house task, but with a 1.5 gallon tank you’re going to run into problems that wouldn’t take place if it was at least 2 gallons.
-It’s still enough for its size to be worth a look, and with all of the included accessories despite their quality, this is still a nice buy.
+The size is perfect for small tasks and some around the house, but with a 1.5-gallon tank you’re going to run into problems that wouldn’t arise if it was at least 2 gallons.
+It’s still good enough for its size to be worth a look, and with all of the included accessories, despite their quality, this is still a nice buy.

 The Accessory Bubble

-Don’t get too hung up on the universal tips or adapters that don’t come with units.
-The average is that 3 tips will be included, but it is not guaranteed with every unit.
-Even if a unit ships with tips, it doesn’t mean that they will be high quality tips.
-So in the end the tradeoff with price with getting a unit without tips and paying for them later is possibly a better bet than getting a unit with tips.
-For owners of air compressors already then this is a no brainer, as you will have some already laying around.
+Don’t get too hung up on the universal tips or adapters that aren’t included with some units.
+Usually, an average of 3 tips are included, but it is not guaranteed with every unit.
+Even if a unit ships with tips, it doesn’t mean that they will be high-quality.
+So in the end, getting a unit without tips and purchasing them separately is likely a better option than spending on a unit with tips included.
+For current air compressor owners, this is a no-brainer, as you will already have some lying around.

-Don’t short yourself on adapters if you are paying a premium for a great unit, as that can make the difference in whether the purchase was worth it to begin with.
-And don’t be afraid to clamor over units that come with their own carrying bag since the entire idea of a unit is to be portable, and if you’re bringing it with you in your car it is better in the bag that open and exposed.
-This is something else to keep in mind if you plan on traveling with a portable unit-if you buy one without a case or bag, do you feel comfortable with it being exposed?
-Thinking of it like that will help you to make a wise purchase when the time is necessary.
+Don’t short yourself on adapters if you are paying a premium for a great unit because they can make all the difference.
+And don’t hesitate to prioritize units that come with their own carrying bag since the whole idea of these units is to be portable, and if you’re bringing one with you in your car it is better in the bag than open.
+This is something else to keep in mind if you plan on traveling with a portable unit — if you buy one without a case or bag, do you feel comfortable with it being exposed?
+The answer to this question will help you make your choice.

 We could talk PSI all day but it won’t really matter if that’s all you’re looking at with a portable air compressor.
-The price of power comes with a long waiting time, unit overheating, and even long term damage.
-That’s why this list only contains the highest quality items that don’t skimp on power, but have a respectable waiting time in order to use that power.
+The cost of power is long wait times, overheating, and even long-term damage.
+That’s why this list only contains the highest quality items that don’t skimp on power, but have a respectable waiting time and stellar parts.

-One of the bigger blunders when it comes to portable units is thinking that smaller should mean less power.
-While most in the industry get this right and can balance the amount of power in a unit with its size, there are some that was just not up to the task.
+One of the bigger blunders when it comes to portable units is thinking that smaller means less power.
+While most manufacturers in the industry balance the amount of power with its size, there are some units that are just not up to the task.
 They are great air compressors, but they’re only good portable air compressors.
 A great portable air compressor takes the features of a bigger model and compacts it into a small travel size that can be stored and tucked away at will.
-It also consumes less power, has cord management, and is easy to read and use.
+It should also consume less power, have cord management, and be easy to read and use.

-That doesn’t mean that the product is a cheap plastic toy that can easily break, it merely means it is an advanced portable unit that is just as capable as a larger unit.
-The only real differences should be that of power, which the larger unit is expected to dominate with.
-There is also the lone motorcycle user, who probably only has 2 solid choices out of this entire list.
-At the very least those are two very good choices, so even if it’s a narrow choice it’s at least available.
-As the industry grows they may never fully cater to motorcyclist, but they will at least know that they are an available source.
-When that happens, expect a lot of good product to roll out their way as they work this untapped commodity.
+That doesn’t mean that the product is a cheap plastic toy that can easily break; it merely means it is an advanced portable unit that is just as capable as a larger unit.
+The only real differences should be that of power, which the larger unit will accomplish, which is to be expected.
+There is also the motorcycle user to consider who probably only has 2 solid choices out of this entire list.
+At the very least, those are two very good choices, so even if it’s a narrow choice, it’s a choice nonetheless.
+The industry may never fully cater to motorcyclists, but it will at least offer more available options.
+When that happens, expect a lot of good products to roll out.

 There are a couple of units that use a car battery rather than a wall outlet as a means to power the unit.
-While this has its pros and cons, the biggest con would be that the units that require the car battery also require the engine to be running.
-This can be a problem in multiple instance, but shouldn’t deter you from a particular unit.
+While this has its pros and cons, the biggest con would be that the unit requires the car battery to be running.
+This can be a problem in multiple instances, but shouldn’t deter you from a particular unit.

-In most cases you will be fine, but in those special cases you’ll probably wish you had made a different purchase.
+In most cases you will be fine, but at times you’ll probably wish you had made a different purchase.
 It’s just something to keep in mind when deciding on a unit that requires the car engine to be running.
-These are still very capable units that will get the job done 95% of the time, so don’t fret too much about the details when going in for a purchase.
+These are still very capable units that will get the job done 95% of the time, so don’t fret too much about the details when making a purchase.

 Don’t be afraid to look around this list until you find exactly what you want.
-There are a lot of big choices to make when choosing the best portable air compressor, and they go beyond price.
+Choosing the best portable air compressor is a big decision that goes beyond price.
 Portable air compressors themselves aren’t too expensive, even the best models from the name brands.
-A name brand unit is very affordable, but even so may not be the way you want to go when deciding on a portable air compressor.
-There is going to be some doubt on the first look but if you take the information here and compare it to a feature list of your own, then there is no doubt you will come away with exactly what you need.
+A name brand unit is very affordable, but even so, may not be the biggest factor.
+If you take the information here and compare it to a feature list of your own, then there is no doubt you will come away with exactly what you need.